maker-ATOM/Robonautica-AMR/README.md

 As the robot is teleoperated, a individual script will be running which detects the ArUco markers using `openCV`.
 After detection Ids will be assigned to each marker.
 The robot will keep on moving until the size of the maker sensed by the camera does reaches the mentioned threshold and the shape of the maker does not aligns to be square, inferring that the robot has aligned with the makers.
 At this position the pose of the robot will be stored in the form of waypoints.

-One thing that actually concerns me is that does not this defies teh concept of autonomous navigation.
+One thing that actually concerns me is that does not this defies the concept of autonomous navigation.
 Since the waypoints are detected by the robot operated in teleoperation mode and the robot is made to traversal those waypoint, there is a human intervention involved.

 What I feel should actually happen is that, there should a navigation stack such as the `ROS Navigation Stack` which should be responsible to map the environment, localize the robot and navigate the environment while avoiding any obstacle within the path.
 The robot will receive goal positions to reached indicated using AcUro markers.
 Initially with no makers the robot will traverse the environment trying to visit the unvisited area of the environment until any AuRco makers is detected.